UK Curved stairlifts are built with a staircase to pass around the curves.

 If you’re not sure about what type of stairlift you’ll need, you simply need to take a quick assessment of your stairs.

 Do they go straight up?

 Then you’ll be just fine with a straight stairlift!

 Does your staircase have a flat bed in the middle?
-Then you might be able to have two straight stairlifts could be mounted to go up either way.
+Then two straight stairlifts could be mounted to go up either way.